ansible-collections/cloud.terraform/README.md

 ## Support

-For the latest supported versions, refer to the release notes below.

-If you encounter issues or have questions, you can submit a support request through the following channels:
- - GitHub Issues: Report bugs, request features, or ask questions by opening an issue in the [GitHub repository](https://github.com/ansible-collections/cloud.terraform).
+As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.
+If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, there may community help available on the [Ansible Forum](https://forum.ansible.com/).

 ## Release Notes